gl1tterbomb/gl1tterbomb/README.md

 - INTJ

-- Green lantern
+- Kids these days' favorite heroes are mostly Batman or Superman.
+Well, my is... me?
+I'm trying to be silly, ignore me;-;

 - ★ I’m fine with doing ships.
 Oc/canon or rarepair.
 As long its not hal/sinestro or hal/kyle.
 I'm fine with that.

 I stay in safe most of the time.
-You will see me sitting in Comic, Deltarune/Undertale, or Transformers area.
+You will see me sitting in the Comic, Deltarune/Undertale, or Transformers area.
 I stayed there to hangout with one of my closet buddies or chill.
-Feel free to C+H! ^^ I somtimes walk around the map or stay in island when I'm bored or do some random roleplay or something? no clue? okay
+Feel free to C+H! ^^ I sometimes walk around the map or stay on an island when I'm bored or do some random roleplay or something?
+No clue? okay

 *****Uhhh smelly BYI(Before you INT)/DNI here, going to remake soon.***** [Patreon stuff](https://www.patreon.com/c/arrowofliez/about)